See how real-time stream processing is changing the game.

 Data is streaming into companies — fast — and much like the IoT devices that deliver it, that data won’t hold its value for long.
 Traditional data storage, batch processing, and analytics dashboards can’t keep up.
 Companies struggling with the dual challenge of more data to consume and less time to act are finding new ways to process and operationalize data, faster.

-To maximize this return, companies must move from streaming data for business intelligence to streaming data for business ops.
-Automation is the key to operationalizing real time data and integrating it into products and applications without the costly delays caused by batch processing or manually reacting to dashboard data.
+Companies must move from streaming data for business intelligence to streaming data for business ops to maximize this return.
+Automation is the key to operationalizing real-time data and integrating it into products and applications without the costly delays caused by batch processing or manually reacting to dashboard data.

 There’s too much data for traditional tools and processes to handle alone

 IoT devices alone are expected to generate 73.1 ZB of data by 2025, says the International Data Corporation in IoT Growth Demands Rethink of Long-Term Storage Strategies.
 Companies will need to find a way to understand and use data in real time or drown in the storage costs and latency inherent in data lakes.

 “All the ETL … could be simplified if you turned it into a streaming case, because the streaming engines take care of the operationalization for you.”

 “All the ETL [extract, transform and load — part of batch processing] that people are doing today, and all the data processing that people are doing today, could be simplified if you turned it into a streaming case because the streaming engines take care of the operationalization for you,” said Ali Ghodsi, CEO and Founder of Databricks on the A16Z podcast, “Data Alone Is Not Enough: The Evolution of Data Architectures.”